sikfeng/aider-agent/README.md

 ## Overview

-The Aider Agent system is designed to manage multiple agents that can perform various tasks such as running code, generating subtasks, and managing external repositories.
+The Raider Backend system is designed to manage multiple agents that can perform various tasks such as running code, generating subtasks, and managing external repositories.
 The system is built using Python and provides both synchronous and asynchronous functionalities.

 ## Directory Structure